 Rehabilitation providers must always get approval from the insurer before providing services, including initial assessment, to ensure accounts will be paid.

-A step by step guide on how to provide rehabilitation services is available in the motor accidents guide for allied health practitioners.
+A step by step guide on how to provide rehabilitation services is available in Providing rehabilitation services in the NSW CTP schemes - FAQs.

 Forms you might need